How to Become an EKG Technician

 Research the requirements to become an EKG technician.
 Learn about the job description and duties, and read the step-by-step process to start a career in the medical field.

 Electrocardiograph (EKG) technicians, also known as cardiographic or electrocardiogram technicians, perform diagnostic tests to aid doctors in identifying and treating cardiovascular problems in patients.
 These tests help detect irregularities that may result in a heart attack or heart disease.
 Common duties include explaining procedures to patients, monitoring patients' blood pressure and positioning patients.
+A great deal of these technicians' work time may be spent standing, and they sometimes need to lift or turn patients.
+Some technicians employed in medical facilities work overnight, evenings or weekends.

 Most EKG technicians hold a high school diploma or its equivalent and receive on-the-job training.
 Although certification isn't required, the U.S. Bureau of Labor Statistics (BLS) indicates that many employers prefer it.
 The following table presents an overview of what's needed to become an EKG technician: